 Increased Flexibility for Your Network Environment

-OID's are the variables used by SNMP, the most widely used network protocol.
-They are organized in a hierarchy or tree structure.
-Every manufacturer has a specific branch, similar to a website address.
+OIDs or Object Identifiers are the numeric variables used by SNMP, the most widely used network protocol for the management and monitoring of devices connected to a network.
+An OID looks like a series of numbers divided by dots, whereby each number or sequence of numbers holds information about a connected device.
+Within an SNMP network, these OIDs are organized in a hierarchy or tree structure.
+Every manufacturer has a specific branch in that tree structure, which is identifiable through the first few numbers.
 By adding additional numbers to the OID, the manufacturer can create a place for every variable that needs to be accessible for any device.
-The specific OID's are stored in a document that labels each OID, the Management Information Base (MIB).
+The specific OIDs are stored in a MIB document or Management Information Base that labels each OID.

 If OIDs are like website addresses, then OID scanning is like using a search engine.
 And being able to search for devices and (OID) data is essential because otherwise, it is impossible to remotely manage a lot of network-connected devices.
 You need a reliable scanning tool like Lansweeper that can scan your entire network through SNMP.
 When a device is scanned via SNMP, it can be identified by the OID listed in its Summary tab.
 But Lansweeper can retrieve more data than that and through many different protocols.
 It can automatically gather hardware info like manufacturer, device description, location and network port data, which is then stored and centralized in a secure database.

 Lansweeper's Custom OID scanning enables you to gather very specific information from a specific group of devices.
 All you need is to define what OIDs need to be scanned before starting a scan.
 Lansweeper does all the rest.